 GCash accounts are usually tied to only a mobile number.
 Once you create an account, you can then tie this account to a person via verification of KYC (Know-Your-Customer).

 Now some questions you may have about this are: can I create multiple GCash accounts?
 And how does this work with GCash?
 Is this legal?
 Anyway, let’s dive into it and explore how we can use this to our advantage.

 Can I have more than one GCash account?

 Yes, because a GCash account is initially just tied to a mobile number.
 When you create an account with GCash, your personal information is not linked to that account as long as you haven’t gone through full verification.

 In the Philippines, there are a lot of SIM cards that can be bought anywhere, unlike in other countries that tie up mobile numbers with their respective national IDs.
 Recently, we just had a similar law ratified, but while the law still has no implementing rules and guidelines, the only way GCash can fundamentally work as it is right now is it should be flexible enough to accept multiple numbers while limiting the users via verification.

 How many multiple accounts can I create?

-According to the GCash Help Center, you can create up to 5 accounts.
-After which, customer support will be contacting you to choose only 5 accounts to maintain.
+If you go beyond this, customer support will be contacting you to choose only 5 accounts to maintain.

 What features can I share between accounts?